Canon's RF mount explained

 The innovative, customisable Control Ring on RF lenses gives you a versatile additional way to adjust various settings, such as shutter speed and aperture.
 It is made possible by the RF mount's huge increase in the speed and bandwidth of communication between camera and lens.

-A man holds up a Canon EOS R5 C with no lens attached to the camera, showing the RF mount and sensor.
+A user holds a Canon lens in one hand, ready to attach it to a Canon EOS C80 with no lens attached, showing the RF mount and sensor.

 Faster focusing